22 Insightful Ecommerce Statistics You Need To Know For 2023

 But people are busy!
 Who has time to market research when you’re trying to run an online business?
-Well, don’t fret, because we have researched extensively to bring you this comprehensive list of the most insightful and crucial ecommerce statistics in 2023.
+Well, don’t fret, because we have researched extensively to bring you this comprehensive list of the most insightful and crucial ecommerce statistics.
 We’ll be covering statistics from all corners, everything from mobile ecommerce and consumer behavior to social media, as well as the top five ecommerce you need to know this year.

-Top 5 Ecommerce Statistics
+Top 6 Ecommerce Statistics

 1. The number of ecommerce sites currently live across the world is estimated to be between 12 million – 24 million